Sections of this article.

 Craftsmanship and Materials:

 The use of innovative materials and exceptional craftsmanship distinguishes some revolutionary watches.
 Whether it’s the intricate engravings on a classic Patek Philippe or the high-tech ceramic or 3D printed cases on some modern timepieces, craftsmanship can elevate the watch to something more.
-The introduction of new materials like carbon fiber, ceramic, or titanium has pushed boundaries in durability and aesthetics.
+The introduction of new materials like carbon fibre, ceramic, or titanium has pushed boundaries in durability and aesthetics.

 A great example of use of new materials is the first watch detailed in this section of another of my blog posts, on how practicalities shaped watch aesthetics, which uses both ceramic and titanium.